Why theatre actors have an edge over film actors

 Naseeruddin Shah

 Theatre acting is like a rigorous process of self-discipline where a raw actor develops his skills by working hard.
 Both theatre and film acting are a disciplined process where actors acquire their set of skills according to their own strength.
 In most of today’s films, you will find theatre artists in a significant role.
-Whether the film is big budget or small budget, you cannot ignore theatre artists these days.
+Whether the film is big budget or small budget, you cannot ignore theatre actors these days.
 In this article, we will know whether an artist who has taken theatre training has the upper hand than a film artist.

-Real Time Rxperience
+Real Time Experience

 Theatre actors have to act live on stage.
 There is no scope for mistake in live shows.
 For this, they already do strong rehearsals.
 In this process, they get a lot of benefit in real time, every time they get a chance to improvise the scenes in theatrical experiments.
 Due to good practice, mistakes in front of a live audience are negligible, which is completely different from the acting process of a film actor.
 Film actors execute their acting under a limited period, project to project.
 Only a seasoned film actor can challenge the structure of theatre acting.